 Engage’s external Datenschutzbeauftragter service includes:

-Formal appointment and registration with the relevant Landesdatenschutzbeauftragte
+- Formal appointment and notification to the relevant Landesdatenschutzbeauftragte

 Multi-Bundesland Coordination